graalvm/graalvm-ten-things/README.md

 some of the diverse features of GraalVM and show you what they can do for you.

-You can reproduce everything that I'm showing in this article with GraalVM 19.0.0, which is available today from [graalvm.org/downloads](https://www.graalvm.org/downloads).
-I'm using the Enterprise Edition on macOS, which is free to evalute as we're doing here, but the instructions will also work on Linux.
+You can reproduce everything that I'm showing in this article with GraalVM 19.3.0, which is available today from [graalvm.org/downloads](https://www.graalvm.org/downloads).
+I'm using the Enterprise Edition on macOS, which is free to evaluate as we're doing here, but the instructions will also work on Linux.
 Most of them will also work with the Community Edition.